jcarletto27/minecraft-bedrock-server-manager/readme.md

 Full-stack application to manage multiple Minecraft Bedrock servers using itzg/docker-minecraft-bedrock-server.

+## HOW IT WORKS

+The aplication will create a minecraft bedrock server using docker itzg/docker-minecraft-bedrock-server, assign port, persistent volume.
+The aplication then give UI to manage this container.

 ### Features
 - ✅ Multiple server management
 - ✅ Start/Stop/Restart containers